Drug CrimesDefending the Accused with Experience & Passion

 Other Penalties and Programs

-If you have been charged with a drug crime, you could face significant penalties, like jail time and fines.
+If you have been charged with a drug crime in Denver, you could face significant penalties, like jail time and fines.
 However, if you have an otherwise clean criminal history, you might have an opportunity to keep your record clean.
 Colorado recognizes the importance of giving drug offenders an opportunity to address drug addiction and abuse through programs like pretrial diversion and deferred sentencing.

 - Drug Offender Public Service: Under Colorado law, drug offenders are required to complete at least 48 hours of public service for committing a drug felony in addition to any sentence rendered by the court.